 - To ensure a blind review, author names should NOT be identified in the title page, header/footer or body of the paper.

-- Submissions are to be in electronic format (doc or pdf files).
+- Submissions are to be in electronic (single pdf file).

 The doctoral consortium offers a platform for PhD-students to discuss their projects and concerns openly with senior researchers in the field.
 To ensure high-level discussions, PhDs will be pre-assigned to discussants who will take the time to review and comment on their work.
 In addition, the doctoral consortium will include plenary sessions on publication and career advice as well as a social get-together to facilitate networking already before the official conference start.